You will visit: Mexico City, Morelia, Ixtapa, Acapulco, Taxco, Merida, Chichen Itza, Cancun & Playa del Carmen

-There’s also a chance to ride through town old-style on our optional horse & carriage ride.
+We'll ride through town old-style on our included horse & carriage ride.
 The local driver will show off Merida’s core spots as you sit back and soak up the atmosphere.
 Use your free time to explore the buzzing market district, where you can pick up handicrafts, hammocks and traditional travel treasures like ponchos and sombreros.

 Hotel Breakfast, Dinner

 - Walking tour of Merida's sights

 - Horse & carriage ride

 We kick start the day with a trip to UNESCO World Heritage-listed Chichen Itza – the best preserved and most famous Mayan ruins in Mexico.
 Hear from our expert Local Guide about the time temples and how the Mayan calendar worked as you explore the spectacular ancient ceremonial center and the fascinating snail-shaped observatory.

 Back on the coach, we continue on to glitzy Cancun, Mexico’s super resort.
 This party paradise is a high energy destination, loaded with outdoor activities and a buzzing nightlife.
 Use your free time to relax with an evening siesta.
 Then head into town to the Mercado 28, a lively market serving up homemade foods.
 Sit yourself down in a fondita (little café) and order various specialties from throughout Mexico or try the regional Yucatan dish, chicken pibil (chicken in a special marinade).